tylerwight/CommunityPlaylist/README.md

 # CommunityPlaylist

 A Python Discord bot that monitors your Discord server for Spotify links and creates a running playlist of the music.

-At a glance:
+## Features

+- Automatically builds a Spotify playlist from song links posted in Discord
-- Uses discord.py and spotipy to interface with Discord and Spotify
+- Built with `discord.py` and `spotipy`
-- Web frontend (flask/quart) for users to manage bot status, configuration, and Spotify authentication.
+- Includes a Flask/Quart web frontend for management and Spotify authentication
-- Frontend and bot communicate with FastAPI api calls
-- Users quart_discord for website's "login with Discord" functionality
-- Full multi user support with the intention on it being a public application
-- At the moment the offical website is invite only as I am working toward getting the Spotify app approved.
+- Secure: uses `quart_discord` for Discord login (no credentials stored), and `pynacl` to encrypt Spotify tokens
+- FastAPI powers internal API communication between the bot and web frontend
+- Full multi-user support; scalable and designed as a public-facing app
+- Currently in invite-only mode while awaiting Spotify app approval

 https://communityplaylist.org

 ![web](image.png)

-Bot commands:
+## Bot Commands

-- !get_playlist
+- `!get_playlist` — Retrieve the current server playlist
-- all other management and configuration of the bot is done on the web interface.
+- All other setup and configuration is handled via the web interface

 ## How To Build:
 Steps to setup and run this code